 Last year, German postal and logistics firm Deutsche Post DHL delivered more parcels than ever before as global online sales surged steeply.
 The boom caused company profit to jump by more than a quarter.

-Consolidated 2013 net profit of Deutsche Post DHL rose 28 percent to 2.1 billion euros ($2.9 billion), the German postal and logistics company said in itsannual report
+Consolidated 2013 net profit of Deutsche Post DHL rose 28 percent to 2.1 billion euros ($2.9 billion), the German postal and logistics company said in its annual report released March 12.

 "Deutsche Post DHL has further strengthened its already strong global market position in 2013," Chief Executive Frank Appel said in a statement.